Support Biodiversity Discoveries! Help Naming New Ant Species

 What about benefactors?
 What about you?

-If you think that supporting research and in particular biodiversity research is important while at the same time would love to have a species named after you, your spouse, children, grandchildren or grandparents who had a passion for nature, then support our research.
+If you think that supporting research and in particular biodiversity research is important while at the same time would love to dedicate a species named after your spouse, children, grandchildren or grandparents or yourself who has a passion for nature, then support our research.

 Choosing a name

 You can propose the name you wish, but will have to briefly explain this choice to us for publication.
 We retain the right to refuse certain names if they are offensive, with political or religious connotations.